wazuh/wazuh-indexer/build-scripts/README.md

 ## Building wazuh-indexer Docker images

 The [docker](./docker) folder contains the code to build Docker images.
-A tarball of wazuh-indexer needs to be located at the same level that the Dockerfile.
 Below there is an example of the command needed to build the image.
 Set the build arguments and the image tag accordingly.

+The Docker image is built from a wazuh-indexer tarball (tar.gz), which must be present in the same folder as the Dockerfile in `wazuh-indexer/build-scripts/docker`.

 ```bash
 docker build --build-arg="VERSION=5.0.0" --build-arg="INDEXER_TAR_NAME=wazuh-indexer_5.0.0-0_linux-x64.tar.gz" --tag=wazuh-indexer:5.0.0-0 --progress=plain --no-cache .